Genokarma/tutorials/docs/modules/snippy/index.md

 * Go to <ss>Shared Data</ss>
 * Click <ss>Histories</ss>
 * Click <fn>Completed-variant-calling-analysis</fn>
-* Or, Click <fn>Completed-variant-calling-with-extension</fn> - this includes the extension exercise.
+* Or, click <fn>Completed-variant-calling-with-extension</fn> - this includes the extension exercise.
 * Click <ss>Import</ss> (at the top right corner)
 * The analysis should now be showing as your current history.